Colton LeBlanc

-Colton Fraser LeBlanc (born 1992) is a Canadian politician, representing the electoral district of Argyle-Barrington as a member of the Progressive Conservative Association of Nova Scotia caucus.
+Colton Fraser LeBlanc (born June 14, 1992) is a Canadian politician representing the electoral district of Argyle as a member of the Progressive Conservative Association of Nova Scotia caucus.

 Early life and education

 Raised in Quinan, Nova Scotia, LeBlanc graduated from Université Sainte-Anne in 2013 with a Bachelor of Science Degree.

+He continued his studies to become a primary care paramedic and later an advance care paramedic.
+LeBlanc practiced in Nova Scotia.

 Before politics

 LeBlanc worked as a paramedic for five years before running for political office.

 Political career

-LeBlanc was elected to the Nova Scotia House of Assembly in a by-election on September 3, 2019.
+LeBlanc was first elected to the Nova Scotia House of Assembly in a by-election on September 3, 2019, and re-elected in 2021 and 2024 Nova Scotia general election.

 On August 7, 2021, LeBlanc helped save a man's life when he collapsed at a local community festival in Yarmouth County.

 On August 31, 2021, LeBlanc was made Minister of the Public Service Commission, Service Nova Scotia and Internal Services, and Acadian Affairs and Francophonie.

+On May 23, 2023, LeBlanc was sworn in as Nova Scotia’s first Minister of Cyber Security and Digital Solutions.
+The former Department of Service Nova Scotia and Internal Services’ name was shortened to Service Nova Scotia.
+LeBlanc retained the responsibility for Service Nova Scotia, as well as Acadian Affairs and Francophonie, the Public Service Commission and healthcare infrastructure projects.

+In December 2024, LeBlanc was appointed Minister of Growth and Development, while remaining Minister of Acadian Affairs and Francophonie.